gterren/gterren/README.md

 - Hi, my name is Guillermo.
-I'm a Postdoc at the Environmental Studies program and the Environmental Markets Lab (emLab) at the University of California, Santa Barbara.
+I'm a Postdoc at the Environmental Studies Program and the Environmental Markets Lab (emLab) at UC Santa Barbara.
 - I’m interested in probabilistic machine learning, deep learning, Bayesian statistics, computer vision, and optimization for renewable energy integration and smart grid applications.
 - I’m currently learning functional data analysis and optimization for operational planning of modern grids with high participation of renewable energy sources
 - I’m looking to collaborate on solar, wind, and demand forecasts using remote sensing (sky imagers, satellite imagery) and numerical weather prediction.